Alisson-DeRodrigues/stark-pass-app/README.md

 </div>

 ## 🛠️ Features
-- Generate a ramdom passphrase with 12 words
+- Generate a random passphrase with 12 words
 - Copy passphrase to clipboard

 ## 🚀 Technologies